 The student kitchen is a shared space among all residents living in dorm rooms.
 This makes it a regular and common place of contention between individuals.
-The College encourages residents to be considerate of others who they share the kitchen with.
-It is every resident’s responsibility to maintain the cleanliness of the kitchen.
+The College encourages residents to be considerate of others they share the kitchen with.
+All residents are responsible for maintaining kitchen cleanliness.

 General rules of the kitchen for each resident: